Zeus-Eternal/AI-Karen/README.md

 Kari is a modular, headless-first AI system built for enterprise deployments.
-The stack ships with robust intent detection, a plugin router, and a Streamlit-based admin interface.
+The stack ships with robust intent detection, a plugin router, and a Tauri-based desktop control room.
 Memory and reasoning subsystems are tuned for production workloads.

 ## Features